tsaopy/tsaopy.github.io/notebook2.md

 ---
 layout: custompage
-permalink: /notebook2/
+permalink: /harder-problem/
 ---

-# Notebook 2:
+# Notebook 2: A harder problem

 Remember that files summing up the work on this notebook can be found at https://github.com/tsaopy/tsaopy/tree/main/notebook2.